A LITTLE ABOUT ME

 Somewhat miraculously, and no small thanks to the unyielding support of my husband, I continued to write.

-My first book, The Timekeepers’ War (Bedlam Press, 2014) came out when my twins were only six months old.
+My first book, The Timekeepers’ War (Bedlam Press, 2014 - currently out of print) came out when my twins were only six months old.
 Shortly after, we had another child.
 I struggled to balance life as a wife, mother, and writer.
 I didn’t have the time to commit to novels when my children were babies, but I managed to steal minutes and hours here and there.
 I focused on the short story and continued to practice my craft.
-Now that my children are all school age and I have more time to write, I am looking forward to the release of my second novel, Ghostlights, later this year (2020).

 Those early years of disillusionment continue to haunt my writing, though.
 This theme shows up in my work more than almost any other.
 My characters are often displaced and directionless, floating through life without purpose.
 Sometimes they find what they are looking for, and sometimes they don’t.